-Cyber Foundations I is aligned to the Mississippi College and Career Readiness Standards.
-The Mississippi College and Career Readiness Standards are aligned with college and work expectations which include rigorous content and application of knowledge through high-order thinking skills.
-This applied approach to learning academic skills has long been the practice in career and technical education which brings relevance, enhances and reinforces these academic skills.
+Cyber Foundations II is aligned to the Mississippi College and Career Readiness Standards.
+The Mississippi College and Career Readiness Standards are aligned with college and work expectations and include rigorous content and application of knowledge through high-order thinking skills.
+This applied approach to learning academic skills has long been the practice in career and technical education and brings relevance and enhances and reinforces these academic skills.
 Throughout the curriculum, students will be required to perform strategic critical thinking skills using calculations to solve real-world problems.